The CLJ-CMS Project team has announced an update to the Odyssey File & Serve (OFS) go-live schedule for pilot courts. Read on...

 Gig Harbor Municipal Court, in collaboration with city officials, continues to monitor the spread of the COVID-19 virus.
-In compliance with restrictions imposed by Governor Inslee and Washington Supreme Court emergency orders, and for the safety of court participants and staff, the Gig Harbor Civic Center and the Municipal Court are closed to the general public through July 6, 2020.
+In compliance with restrictions imposed by Governor Inslee and Washington Supreme Court emergency orders, and for the safety of court participants and staff, the Gig Harbor Civic Center and the Municipal Court are closed to the general public until further notice.

 Modifications to court operations are as follows: